-God hates sin because it separates Him from His Beloved.
+God hates Sin because it separates Him from His Beloved.
 You and I know the intensity of that kind of separation.
-But God’s hate for sin and the separation it imparts, derails death.
+But God’s hate for Sin and the separation it imparts, derails death.
 God’s solution is borne on the wings of compassion and conquers grief’s accompanying hopelessness.
 God knows what it feels like to be severed from His Loved One, and did the unthinkable to get us back and put us back together.
-“The Son of man came to seek and to save that which was lost” (luke 19:10 asv).
+“For the Son of man came to seek and save that which was lost” (Luke 19:10 ASV).
 No goodbye can separate us from the hope and promise of tomorrow.

-Still, we ask “Why?”
-It is all still so unbearable, and our limited human nature leans into the microphone and asks the question, “If God is good … ?”
+Still, we wonder “Why?”
+It is all still so unbearable, and our limited human nature leans into the microphone and asks the question, “If God is good . . . ?”
 We want someone to step up and give the explanation; as if an explanation would be enough.
-That’s why Jesus gives more-much more-than an answer, because a simple answer to life’s biggest “why” wouldn’t be enough.
+That’s why Jesus gives more—much more—than an answer, because a simple answer to life’s biggest “why” wouldn’t be enough.
 And, my friend, would it matter?
 Your loved one would not return even if you knew the answer.
-That’s why God gives more than an answer-because we need more than an answer!
-He gives much more than our questions ask for.
+That’s why God gives more than an answer—because we need more than an answer!
+He gives much more than our questions ask.

 The painful act of our Savior’s goodbye turns out to be the very means by which Satan and death are thwarted forever.
 Now we live not only with the one true God beside us, but in us.
 This is the victory over “goodbye.”

-God not only reweaves what Satan incompetently intended for evil into good, but evil’s attempts backfire, so that in God’s hands a glorious harvest emerges from what Satan had left for dead.
+God not only reweaves what Satan incompetently tatted for evil into good, but evil’s attempts backfire, and in God’s hands produce a glorious harvest from what Satan left for dead.
 Because Jesus said goodbye, even in the midst of life’s worst pain, we are empowered to live in the more.
 What a gift!